Irvsp: to obtain irreducible representations of electronic states in the VASP: General process of the code

 The rotational symmetry operators acting on the vectors are transformed as:

-Thus, rotational matrix presentations in the lattice vectors are $3\times 3$ integer matrices ($Z$), which are defined in Eq.~(\ref{eq:defZ}).
-Instead of the real $R$-matrices in Cartesian coordinates in Eq.~(\ref{Eq:realR}), the integer matrices, $Z$ and $Z^{-1}$, are actually stored and used throughout the code, which are all set in the subroutine: $init.f90$
+Thus, rotational MPs in the lattice vectors are $3\times 3$ integer matrices ($Z$), which are defined in Eq.~(\ref{eq:defZ}).
+Instead of the real $R$-matrices in Cartesian coordinates in Eq.~(\ref{Eq:realR}), the integer matrices, $Z$ and $Z^{-1}$, are actually stored and used throughout the code, which are all set in the subroutine: {\ttfamily init.f90}.

 If one wants to do some sub-space-group symmetry calculations, one can modify the SGOs in OUTCAR and give the correct space group number accordingly.
-For example, if one only wants to know parity eigenvalues of the energy bands, one can change the list of SGOs with only two lines (\ie identity and inversion symmetry) and give space group 2 to run $irvsp$.
+For example, if one only wants to know parity eigenvalues of the energy bands, one can change the list of SGOs with only two lines (\ie identity and inversion symmetry) and give space group \#2 to run \pgma.